This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read my disclosure policy.

 - Once the baguette(s) have been sliced, place on a large baking sheet that has been lined with foil.

-- Remove from oven and arrange on a serving platter to cool.
+- Remove from oven and cool.

 Assembling the Crostini

 - Spoon a teaspoon or two of the whipped feta cheese atop each baguette slice and spread it around.
 Top with basil leaves and bits of fresh minced rosemary leaves.